Meta Platforms Inc. (NASDAQ:FB) Stock Position Decreased by Oak Ridge Investments LLC

 A number of other hedge funds and other institutional investors have also bought and sold shares of FB.
 OLD Mission Capital LLC bought a new stake in Meta Platforms in the 3rd quarter worth approximately $251,000.
 Meitav Dash Investments Ltd. increased its stake in Meta Platforms by 65.5% in the 2nd quarter.
 Meitav Dash Investments Ltd. now owns 80,321 shares of the social networking company’s stock worth $27,954,000 after acquiring an additional 31,781 shares during the last quarter.
 WealthShield Partners LLC increased its stake in Meta Platforms by 18.0% in the 2nd quarter.
 WealthShield Partners LLC now owns 2,215 shares of the social networking company’s stock worth $770,000 after acquiring an additional 338 shares during the last quarter.
 Hemenway Trust Co LLC increased its stake in Meta Platforms by 3.6% in the 2nd quarter.
 Hemenway Trust Co LLC now owns 2,131 shares of the social networking company’s stock worth $741,000 after acquiring an additional 74 shares during the last quarter.
 Finally, Clear Harbor Asset Management LLC increased its stake in Meta Platforms by 3.3% in the 2nd quarter.
 Clear Harbor Asset Management LLC now owns 7,342 shares of the social networking company’s stock worth $2,553,000 after acquiring an additional 235 shares during the last quarter.
 65.74% of the stock is currently owned by institutional investors.

+In other news, CEO Mark Zuckerberg sold 52,700 shares of the firm’s stock in a transaction that occurred on Wednesday, October 27th.
+The stock was sold at an average price of $314.91, for a total value of $16,595,757.00.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Jennifer Newstead sold 1,120 shares of the firm’s stock in a transaction that occurred on Tuesday, December 28th.
+The shares were sold at an average price of $351.03, for a total value of $393,153.60.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders have sold 953,783 shares of company stock worth $315,874,761.
+14.01% of the stock is owned by corporate insiders.

+Meta Platforms (NASDAQ:FB) last posted its earnings results on Sunday, October 24th.
+The social networking company reported $3.22 EPS for the quarter, topping the consensus estimate of $3.19 by $0.03.
+The firm had revenue of $29.01 billion for the quarter, compared to analyst estimates of $29.52 billion.
+Meta Platforms had a return on equity of 30.22% and a net margin of 35.88%.
+Meta Platforms’s revenue for the quarter was up 35.1% compared to the same quarter last year.
+During the same period last year, the company earned $2.71 earnings per share.
+On average, sell-side analysts anticipate that Meta Platforms Inc. will post 13.91 earnings per share for the current fiscal year.

 Several equities analysts have recently weighed in on FB shares.
-Tigress Financial boosted their target price on Meta Platforms from $430.00 to $466.00 and gave the company a “strong-buy” rating in a research report on Wednesday, October 13th.
-Jefferies Financial Group set a $420.00 target price on Meta Platforms in a research report on Wednesday.
-Royal Bank of Canada cut their target price on Meta Platforms from $425.00 to $415.00 and set an “outperform” rating on the stock in a research report on Tuesday, October 26th.
-Barclays cut their target price on Meta Platforms from $430.00 to $420.00 and set an “overweight” rating on the stock in a research report on Tuesday, October 26th.
+Truist cut their target price on Meta Platforms from $425.00 to $400.00 and set a “buy” rating on the stock in a research report on Tuesday, October 26th.
+JPMorgan Chase & Co. set a $390.00 target price on Meta Platforms in a research report on Monday, November 1st.
+DZ Bank downgraded Meta Platforms from a “buy” rating to a “hold” rating and set a $350.00 target price on the stock. in a research report on Tuesday, October 5th.
+The Goldman Sachs Group set a $445.00 target price on Meta Platforms in a research report on Tuesday, October 26th.
 Finally, Zacks Investment Research downgraded Meta Platforms from a “buy” rating to a “hold” rating and set a $409.00 target price on the stock. in a research report on Wednesday, September 29th.
 Eight investment analysts have rated the stock with a hold rating, thirty-two have assigned a buy rating and two have assigned a strong buy rating to the stock.
 Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $398.21.

-In other news, CFO David M. Wehner sold 8,176 shares of the firm’s stock in a transaction that occurred on Wednesday, November 17th.
-The stock was sold at an average price of $344.22, for a total value of $2,814,342.72.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, insider Jennifer Newstead sold 125 shares of the firm’s stock in a transaction that occurred on Tuesday, October 5th.
-The shares were sold at an average price of $328.69, for a total value of $41,086.25.
-The disclosure for this sale can be found here.
-Insiders have sold 953,783 shares of company stock worth $315,874,761 in the last quarter.
-14.01% of the stock is currently owned by company insiders.

 Meta Platforms Profile